Aman-Agrawal01/starter-hugo-academic/content/post/generative-adversarial-networks/index.md

 \end{equation*}
 $$

 ## Analysis

 Let's see why this works.
 First, let's check what is the optimal discriminator for us.
-Fix teh Generator $G$.
+Fix the Generator $G$.

 $$
 \begin{equation*}